JiachenYuan/Env-Setup/README.md

-## This is my vimrc file for UNIX OS
+## This is my environment setup files for UNIX OS
 ### Steps to download
 1. Copy the vimrc file to ~/.vimrc
 2. run `curl -fLo ~/.vim/autoload/plug.vim --create-dirs \